-Apple’s long delayed Beats X wireless earbuds launch February 10
+Apple’s long-delayed Beats X wireless earbuds launch February 10

 The earbuds charge via Lightning and promise about eight hours of life.
 The cable is “Flex-Form” to better adhere to the wearer’s neck and sports a button that triggers Siri.
 The buds themselves also feature magnets that snap them together when hung around the neck.

-Like the PowerBeats3 and AirPods, the big news for iPhone users is the W1 chip, which makes for super easy pairing with other Apple devices.
+Like the PowerBeats3 and AirPods, the big news for iPhone users is the W1 chip, which makes for super-easy pairing with other Apple devices.
 Of course, the headphones are compatible with non-Apple phones as well, but to less impressive effect.

 They’re hitting Apple’s stores and site priced at $150.